floating-ui/floating-ui/docs/_includes/popper-documentation.md

 <a name="modifiers..applyStyle"></a>

 ### modifiers~applyStyle
-Applies the computed styles to the popper element, disabling this modifier, no DOM changes will be performed by Popper.js.
-You may want to disble it while working with view librararies like React.
+Applies the computed styles to the popper element.

+All the DOM manipulations are limited to this modifier.
+This is useful in case you want to integrate Popper.js inside a framework or view library and you want to delegate all the DOM manipulations to it.

+Just disable this modifier and define you own to achieve the desired effect.

 **Kind**: inner property of <code>[modifiers](#modifiers)</code>